 - Our next Coach Parker course assessment and audition day will take place on:

 Friday 28th April 2023 9-5pm

-Applications for this intake are now OPEN and will close one week before the assessment day.
+Applications for this intake are now CLOSED and will re-open in the 23/24 academic year.

 - Following your online application you will be invited to an informal interview to discuss the role and your suitability in more detail

 - This will be followed by your enrolment on the eLearning module in preparation for the subsequent assessment day/ audition

 If you wish to apply for any of our Leeds Sport volunteering positions please complete the form below and a member of our team will be in contact with you.